 Coffee breaks can boost your ability to remember details

-But only if you drink about 200mg, which is about equivalent to one strong cup of coffee.
+But only if you consume about 200mg of caffeine, which is about equivalent to one strong cup of coffee.

-According to a study by Johns Hopkins University, those who drink 200mg of coffee were more likely to remember differences in a series of images that was presented to them 24 hours earlier:
+According to a study by Johns Hopkins University, those who consume 200mg of caffeine were more likely to remember differences in a series of images that was presented to them 24 hours earlier:

 “The people who consumed caffeine were more likely to correctly identify the similar items as slightly different from the original picture.
 The brain's ability to recognize the difference between two similar but not identical items reflects a deep level of memory discrimination.”

 In other words, coffee can help you pick up on and remember details that you may be missing without it.
-But this doesn’t mean that drinking more than 200mg will increase the effects.
-The study found that those who drank 300mg experienced the same increase in memory power, but started to feel jittery and uncomfortable.
+But this doesn’t mean that drinking more than that will increase the effects.
+The study found that those who had 300mg experienced the same increase in memory power, but started to feel jittery and uncomfortable.
 200mg is apparently the sweet spot.

 Let’s face it, some people are coffee people and others aren’t.
 And that’s okay.
 But a break of any kind is good for boosting employee productivity and engagement, helping you rethink a problem, and creating a more relaxed and collaborative culture at any organization.